NamelessSCP/CandyUtilities/README.md

-# Pink Candy
+# Pink Candy (EXILED)
-An Exiled plugin that allows you to choose the % chance of getting a pink candy
+- Choose chance of getting pink candy
+- Have text shown when you pickup candy